-If you have persistently sensitive teeth, or a toothache that lasts for more than a few minutes at a time, we strongly advise you to visit Apple Dental for an examination.
+If you have persistently sensitive teeth, or a toothache that lasts for more than a few minutes at a time, we strongly advise you to visit our Lane Cove dentist for an examination.

 What are the pros and cons of white fillings?

 One of the most obvious advantages to white fillings is their beautiful, more natural appearance.
 They can also leave your teeth stronger, thanks to needing less healthy tissue to be removed when they’re placed.

 On the other hand, a composite white filling may leave your tooth with a marginally greater risk of fracturing, compared to a tooth restored with an amalgam filling.
 A very small proportion of patients may also need a tooth which has been restored with a white filling, to undergo root canal therapy.